-To build trust, the care recipient needs to be able to ask for help when it is required and, to provide quality care, the caregiver needs to be able to ask the care recipient for help in understanding something new or clarifying a preference or concern.
+To build trust, the care recipient needs to be able to ask for help when it is required.
+To provide quality care, the caregiver needs to be able to ask the care recipient for help in understanding something new or clarifying a preference or concern.

 We often pile on all the responsibilities of caring for a loved one on our shoulders and don’t realise that we need a break too.
 Caring may take a toll on our health and wellbeing, and this can affect our relationship with the individual we care for.
 Take a break when you need it.
+Consider joining a support group to connect with like-minded people, and receive and share caregiving tips.
 It is important to know that help and support are available when you need respite.